ngmor/attack-of-the-franka/README.md

 ### A discussion of the overall system architecture and high level concepts:

+### Any other information, as appropriate (lessons learned, future work):
+#### Lessons Learned:

+#### Future Work:
+Future work we would like to incorporate would be to have more robust movements that could take the distance from an ally to adjust its swing waypoints.
+We would also like to adjust our gripper to be able to turn the lightsaber on when it picks it up.

+### Setup Instructions:
+To clone all necessary repositories, clone this repository into the `src` directory in your workspace root.
+Then from the workspace root directory, run the command:

+`vcs import . < src/attack-of-the-franka/project.repos`

+(This assumes you don't change the name of the repository, update the path accordingly if you do.)

+If you don't have `vcstool` installed, install it with:

+`sudo apt install python3-vcstool`

 ### Quickstart Guide of Useful Commands:
 #### Running Full Workflow: